This article appeared in SoFi's On the Money newsletter. Not getting it? Sign up here.

 When the economy feels this unpredictable, you want to hope for the best but brace for the worst.
 And that means being financially prepared for whatever happens.

-One of the best ways to prepare is to have an emergency savings — a buffer that can tide you over in case you lose your job or something else goes awry.
-The general rule of thumb is to have enough set aside to cover at least three to six months’ worth of living expenses.
+One of the best ways to prepare is to have an emergency savings — a buffer that could tide you over in case you lose your job or something else goes awry.
+The general rule of thumb is to have enough set aside to cover at least three to six months' worth of living expenses.

 Of course, $5,000 may be enough for folks with a relatively low cost of living.
-But the average American spends more than that in just one month ($5,030 as of the second quarter of 2025 , according to the Bureau of Economic Analysis,) suggesting many people are falling well short of the recommended amount of emergency savings.
-Just 26% of the surveyed workers have $15,000 or more stashed away, while 17% have nothing at all saved.
+But the average American spends more than that in just one month ($5,263 a month in the first quarter of this year, according to the Bureau of Economic Analysis,) suggesting many people are falling well short of the recommended amount of emergency savings.

 Emergency savings are also critical for peace of mind.